cpv-project/cpv-cql-driver/docs/Prepare.md

 		.addParameters(cql::Text("aaa"), cql::Int(1));
 ```

-### More details
+## More details

-Unlike other drivers, this driver manages preparation fully automatic.<br/>
+Unlike other drivers, this driver manages preparation automatically.<br/>
 User doesn't have to manage the prepared id themselves, as a cost, every queries have to perform a hash table lookup by the query string.<br/>
 But I think a hash table loopup is necessary anyway, because the prepared id is cached in each node separately.